Mike Conway: 2015–2016

-The Brit would become a full-time driver at Toyota for the 2015 season, racing with the experienced pairing of Stéphane Sarrazin and Alexander Wurz.
+Conway would become a full-time driver at Toyota for the 2015 season, racing with the experienced pairing of Stéphane Sarrazin and Alexander Wurz.
 Over the course of the year, Toyota was unable to keep up with its rivals, as Conway and his teammates finished sixth in the standings, level on points with the sister car.
 With the retirement of Wurz, Conway and Sarrazin were joined by Kamui Kobayashi ahead of 2016.
 After being promoted to second at Silverstone due to a disqualification for Audi, Conway made a mistake at Spa, hitting the No. 37 LMP2 entry and being forced to serve a drive-through penalty.
 The car was later retired due to an engine failure.
 Conway began the Le Mans 24 Hours well by overtaking the Porsches of Timo Bernhard and Neel Jani to take the lead in the opening hour.
-He lost the lead to Jani during the night but emerged ahead due to a superior strategy in the morning; a chance of victory went begging however when the #6 had to enter the garage to fix floor damage, thus losing a place to the No. 2 Porsche and eventually ending up second after the No. 5's retirement on the final lap.
+He lost the lead to Jani during the night but emerged ahead due to a superior strategy in the morning; a chance of victory went begging however when the No. 6 had to enter the garage to fix floor damage, thus losing a place to the No. 2 Porsche and eventually ending up second after the No. 5's retirement on the final lap.
 From the middle part of the campaign the No. 6 would become a constant on the podium, finishing third in Mexico and America before winning its home race at Fuji after a strong performance by Kobayashi.
 The trio finished second in Shanghai despite suffering two punctures but lost out on the title in the final round, eventually finishing third overall.